About Us – Discover Our Story and Mission

 In Spain, after graduating from high school at the age of 16 you have the choice of whether to continue your education or not.
 I decided to continue with a Spanish Baccalaureate (IB) course at night school.

-Some students had young children and wanted to continue their education, some students had stopped studying at 16 in order to work and were coming back to their studies.
+Some students had young children and wanted to continue their education.
+Some students had stopped studying at 16 in order to work and were coming back to their studies.

 So at this point, I already knew that I wouldn’t have what it takes to play professionally and make a living from going on tour.
 I decided to continue my education in the UK and start a bachelor’s degree.